amanchokshi/EMBERS/docs/embersbyexample.rst

 The above creates an :samp:`EMBERS` directory, within which we can run our example code.
 Outputs will by default, be saved to :samp:`~/EMBERS/embers_out`.

-A set of cli-tools enable easy interactions with the *EMBERS* packages, each of which can be executed with either of the following methods
+A set of cli-tools enable easy interactions with the *EMBERS* packages.
+Each of the available tools can be executed with either of the following methods.
+The sample below demonstartes the usage of an example tool called :samp:`test_tool`.

 .. code-block:: console

     $ python -m test_tool
     $ test_tool

-These tools come built with help functions, which can be accessed at any time with the :samp:`--help` flag
+Each tools come built with help functions, which can be accessed at any time with the :samp:`--help` flag

 .. code-block:: console